-Electronic waste or e-waste, which includes computers and accessories, is a growing problem in Australia.
-Australians are some of the highest users of new technology in the world, purchasing over 2.4 million computers every year.
-Computers present a good case for recycling because of their large volumes, high toxicity and good resource recovery potential of non-renewable resources like tin, nickel, zinc and copper.
+Australians are among the highest users of new technology in the world and purchase over 2.4 million computers every year.
+This makes electronic waste or e-waste, including computers and accessories, a growing problem.
+Computers are ideal for recycling due to their large volumes, high toxicity and good resource recovery potential of non-renewable resources like tin, nickel, zinc and copper.

 Council services for Computers

-City of Mandurah has not listed any locations where you can recycle your computers.
+City of Mandurah has listed the following locations where you can recycle your computers.

 Drop off locations for Computers & Accessories